ryan-p-randall/ryan-p-randall.github.io/_posts/2015/2015-11-15-WA-2015-week-46-Massumi-and-North.md

 ---
 layout: post
-title: "WA 2015 Week 46-Massumi and North"
+title: "WA 2015 Week 46 Massumi and North"
 modified:
 categories: 2015
 excerpt: Enthusiasm about Massumi putting Deleuze in a nutshell!
 Analogies between the pedagogy & structural place of Writing Centers & libraries!
 Jekyll on the Run!